SPF is Your BFF

 If you enjoy exercising outside you are likely to be exposed to the sun more regularly.
 The sun provides us with vitamin D and can help boosts serotonin levels making us feel good.
 There is also a proven benefit that sunlight has a positive impact our mental health, mood and energy levels, so plenty of reason to get out in the sun.

-On the other hand, the sun can be particularly ageing for our skin without adequate protection.
-Over the years sunlight exposure increases broken capillaries in the skin and reduces elastic qualities that contribute to skin looking firmer and younger.
-There is also the more obvious risk of increased chances of cancerous cells forming and melanoma.
+On the other hand, the sun can be particulary damaging for our skin without adequate protection.
+Over the years sunlight exposure increases broken capillaries in the skin and reduces elastic qualities that contribute to skin looking firmer and more youthful.
+There is a risk of increased chances of cancerous cells forming and melanoma due to sun damage.

 WHY WEAR SPF

-Short term – Protected exposure to sun = Longer lasting tan
+Short term - A more gradual long lasting tan

 Long term – Reduced skin damage and risk of skin cancer